MeMAD-project/media-memorability/README.md

 }
 ```
 The 2020 model is a combination of three different scores.
-First compute the three different scores independtly following the ReadMe instructions in the vilbert, picsom and text folder.
+First compute the three different scores independtly following the ReadMe instructions in the vilbert, PicSOM_prediction and textual_scores.
 Then obtain the final score by running
 ```
 python combine_scores_2020.py